 Information about the application and registration process

-CMRTO is starting to regulate diagnostic medical sonographers commencing January 1, 2018.
+CMRTO started to regulate diagnostic medical sonographers on January 1, 2018.
 Individuals currently working in diagnostic medical sonography have one transitional year (January 1 – December 31, 2018) to apply for registration with the CMRTO.
 In order to be eligible for a certificate of registration, you must meet the requirements for registration, set out in the registration regulation made under the Medical Radiation Technology Act (MRT Act).

 The scope of practice of diagnostic medical sonography, as defined under the MRT Act, is the use of soundwaves for diagnostic ultrasound for the purpose of diagnostic procedures, the evaluation of images and data relating to the procedures and the assessment of an individual before, during and after the procedures.
 Practice includes not only the delivery of clinical services, but also the functions of education, management, research and administration.

 There is one specialty certificate for diagnostic medical sonography.
 The areas of practice within diagnostic medical sonography, general sonography, cardiac sonography or vascular sonography are considered areas of practice within the specialty of diagnostic medical sonography.

 Further information about the application and registration process, and the forms that your supervisor and employer will need to complete, can be found in the Application guide for diagnostic medical sonography.

 In the coming months, there will be for more opportunities to provide feedback and participate in consultations.
 We will inform you about these opportunities through our website, our newsletter Insights, and our Facebook and Twitter accounts.

 Council will discuss the regulation of diagnostic medical sonographers at each of its future meetings and will review evidence and feedback from consultations.
 You can read CMRTO Council agendas on the Council page of our website.